yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

 ## News

+- 2021/9/21: **New Publication** "[APOC3 genetic variation, serum triglycerides, and risk of coronary artery disease in Asian Indians, Europeans, and other ethnic groups](/publication/2021-09-21-ApoC3)."
+We examined the causal relationship between the genetically increased triglycerides and the risk of coronary artery diseases in Asian Indians.
 - 2021/9/7: **New Manuscript**. "[Significant Sparse Polygenic Risk Scores across 428 traits in UK Biobank](/publication/preprint-2021-09-06-PRSmap)."
 We performed a systematic assessment of the predictive performance of PRS models across >1,600 traits in UK Biobank and report 428 PRS models with significant predictive performance.
 - 2021/8/5: **New Manuscript**.
 Our [preprint describing Multiple Rare-Variants and Phenotypes Mixture Model (MRPMM), an application of Bayesian Mixture Model for the analysis of rare-variants is now posted on bioRxiv](/publication/preprint-2021-08-05-MRPMM).
 Congratulations, Guhan!
 - 2021/7/24: **Updated manuscript**.
 Our latest version of [the preprint describing the MRP model, a Bayesian model comparison-based approach for rare-variant association studies](/publication/preprint-2021-07-24-MRP), is now posted on bioRxiv.
 In this update, we describe the latest results from the exome-sequencing analysis of ~200,000 individuals from UK Biobank.
 Congratulations, Guhan!